pbs/django-cms-smartsnippets/README.rst

   rendered smart snippets will be cached.
 Defaults to 300.
 This can be used to greatly improve performance by removing the need for querying the database for variable values and skiping the template rendering logic.
 To disable the caching set this to 0.
-Caching is not used when the logged in as staff user.
+No caching is being done if logged in as a staff user.

 ..
 WARNING::
   This plugin is a potential security hazard, since it allows admins to place